mtngrown/mtngrown.github.io/source/pb/solitaire.html.markdown

    deployment, further games can have Russians advancing from each side subsequently.

-1. *Situation #2* Roll d6 to choose which board to enter on.
+1. **Situation #2** Roll d6 to choose which board to enter on.
 It really doesn't make a lot of difference in this situation.

-1. *Situation #3* Roll d6 to determine which board the Germans will attempt to drive a corridor through.
+1. **Situation #3** Roll d6 to determine which board the Germans will attempt to drive a corridor through.
 This ensures that the Russians won't anticipate the German push.
 Note that a Russian strategy of having units mounted at the beginning of the game practically dictates these units are located on Board 2.
 If the German player decides to feint, the die should determine to which
    side: even east, west odd.
+1. **Situation #4** on hold while finding a long table for playing.
+1. **Situation #5** after one play, doesn't present any obvious randomizations.
+Perhaps future solitaire games will expose appropriate chance elements.

+There are surely more interesting and innovative ways to create solitaire playability, ideas and pointers welcome.